Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 ### Create a message

-In order to better organize messages, we'll create our first command in a folder called **Commands**.
+We'll create our first command in a folder called **Commands**.

  1. In the **Messages** project, create a new folder called **Commands**.
  1. In the **Commands** folder, add a new class named `PlaceOrder`.
  1. Mark `PlaceOrder` as `public` and implement `ICommand`.
  1. Add a public property of type `string` named `OrderId`.

-NOTE: The .NET Framework contains another interface named `ICommand` in the `System.Windows.Input` namespace.
+WARNING: The .NET Framework contains its own interface named `ICommand` in the `System.Windows.Input` namespace.
 Be sure that if you use tooling to resolve the namespace, you select `NServiceBus.ICommand`.
 Most of the types you will need will reside in the `NServiceBus` namespace.

 When complete, your `PlaceOrder` class should look like the following: